halans/Replit-WcagInspector/README.md

 3. View the overall accessibility score and breakdown by criteria
 4. Filter results by status (Passed/Failed) or by WCAG principle
 5. Expand individual criteria cards to see detailed findings, elements with issues, and recommendations
+6. Export results as PDF or CSV using the export buttons

 ## Understanding WCAG Principles